ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 Change the API and remove KeySet from kdbGet and kdbSet also option 4 in [the operation sequences decision](../0_drafts/operation_sequences.md).
 If the keyset is owned by the KDB handle, it should not be as big surprise, if there is extra data in there.

-@kodebach found this easier to understand than the current solution, but @markus2330 disagreed and found it only fixed the "Fewer Keys" issue.
+This only fixes the "Fewer Keys" issue.

 ### Copy On Write